 Blocked training

-Blocked (or isolated) training is doing something with very little variation.
-The goal is for the athlete to execute a specific skill in a specific way.
+Blocked training is doing the same thing repeatedly.
 For example, let’s say a coach wants a player to work on shuffling to pass a ball.
-They toss 10 balls to the player’s right such that they have to shuffle to the ball.
+They toss 10 balls to the player’s right such that they have to shuffle to the ball and pass.
 That is a blocked exercise.
-So too is something like hitting off a tossed ball.
-Also, repeatedly setting a certain set from a coach’s toss when the coach doesn’t move or change the location of the toss.

 Random training